Cashe93/ETAL_HOW_TO/docs/Digitizing Riverscapes/shapefile.md

 Be careful to make sure this isn't a woody debris accumulation.

-"Bath tub" ring of mud around the perimeter of the dam indicating a relatively recent breach
+"Bathtub" ring of mud around the perimeter of the dam indicating a relatively recent breach

 Area of concentrated flow at the location of the breach